emehrkay/ssssg/README.md

 * Slug -- this will be how the page is referenced in the browser
 * Tags -- a comma separated list of tags that you can use to identify a page
 * Published -- a boolean flag stating if the page should be published (viewable via the browser) or not.
 Defaults to true.
+* Templates -- a comma separated list of template files found in the `templates` directory.
+The page's content will be passed through the templates in F.I.F.O order.

 Example page with meta-data: